Beej126/openconnect-sso-windows-csd/README.md

   and why it takes a few moments upon initial launch to unpack everything to %temp% before it starts executing

 to get this piece running we just have a couple more pre-reqs:
-- make sure you're working in the activated venv: .venv/scripts/activate
-  - there is an activate.bat as well as activate.ps1 depending on which shell you're running
+- `cd .venv\Scripts`
-- cd .venv/scripts
+- `.\activate.ps1`
-- pip install pyinstaller
+- `pip install pyinstaller`
-  - make sure that you've loaded pyinstaller into the venv (not global) by confirming pyinstall.exe is now present in the .venv/scripts folder
+  - confirm pyinstall.exe is now present in the .venv/scripts folder, otherwise the activate didn't work, try again
+- `cp ..\..\openconnect_sso\browser\user.js .`
-- for the logic to be happy we need a "user.js" file present in the right location at runtime...
-  - this might be intended for us to inject our own javascript into the MFA webview! this could be interesting for automatically inputting login info... the one @impynutz provided so far is blank except for "// ==UserScript==" which suggests greasemonkey if you're familiar
+    - for the logic to be happy we need a "user.js" file present in the right location at runtime... this might be intended for us to inject our own javascript into the MFA webview to automatically populate credentials, need to explore... the file @impynutz provided is blank so far except for "// ==UserScript==" which suggests [Greasemonkey](https://en.wikipedia.org/wiki/Greasemonkey) if you're familiar
-  - copy it from the $repo/openconnect_sso/browser folder to the .venv/scripts folder
 - and one last tweak for Windows due to this: https://github.com/pyinstaller/pyinstaller/wiki/Recipe-Multiprocessing
-  - edit openconnect-sso and make it look like this:
+  - edit `.venv/scripts/openconnect-sso` and make it look like this:
     ```python
     import sys
     import multiprocessing